Dive into a new topic with enthusiasm - applying Rosenshine's principles

-Zoom in: much more effective with LessonUp slides
+Zoom In is much more effective with LessonUp slides

-Continue concealing parts of the image with the black filler, slide by slide, until your screen is black, and the original image is no longer visible.
-Remember to start by showing your students your last slide first - the black one - and work your way back.
+Continue concealing parts of the image with the black filler, slide by slide, until your screen is black, and the original image no longer visible.
+Remember to start by showing your students your last slide first - black slide - and working your way back.

 3. Working with hotspots

-People are generally good visual learners, and observing a meaningful image is always an interesting experience.
-A nice picture captures the attention of your students, and can stimulate them to engage in interesting conversations with you and fellow students.
+Many people are good visual learners, and observing a meaningful image is always an interesting experience.
+A nice picture captures the attention of your students, and can stimulate them to engage in interesting conversations with you and their peers.